 The Mathematics section contains questions based on knowledge of whole numbers, fractions, decimals, metric conversions, percentages, ratio and proportion, data interpretation and algebraic application.
 There are 45 testing items in this section to be completed in 56 minutes.

 The Science section is based on life science, physical science, chemical science, human body science, general science and scientific reasoning.
 The 30 items in this section are to be completed in 38 minutes.

 The English and Language Usage section has questions that judge your abilities in punctuation, grammar, contextual words, spellings and sentence structure.
 There are 55 items in this section and you are given 65 minutes to complete them.

 There is no passing score defined for TEAS.
 You either meet the minimum score limit set by your college or you fail to fulfill the criteria.
-However, you do not fail in TEAS.
+However, you do not fail in this exam.

-Each TEAS test section is given a composite score.
+Each test section is given a composite score.
 Subscores are also given for specific content categories.
-Your composite, reading and math scores are the most important among all the scores reported in TEAS.
+Your composite, reading and math scores are the most important among all the scores reported.

-The computer administered TEAS is scored immediately.
+The computer administered version is scored immediately.
 You might not be able to view your score if the school does not allow it.
-The paper based TEAS is scored within 24 hours of ATI’s receiving your testing material.
+The paper based test is scored within 24 hours of ATI’s receiving your testing material.